International Institute of Air and Space Law

 International Institute of Air and Space Law PhD Track

-The International Institute of Air and Space Law offers PhD candidates the possibility to enroll in the IIASL PhD Track.
-It is particularly attractive to and designed for 'external' PhD candidates (buitenpromovendi), who work parttime or fulltime and who seek to pursue in parallel a PhD in Air Law or Space Law.
+The International Institute of Air and Space Law (IIASL) offers PhD candidates the possibility to enroll in the IIASL PhD Track.
+It is designed for 'external' PhD candidates (buitenpromovendi), who seek to pursue a PhD in Air Law or Space Law while honouring their professional commitments in parallel.

-Completing a PhD track is usually expected to take four years, on the basis of fulltime commitment.
+Completing a PhD track usually takes four years, on the basis of full-time commitment.
 In practice, the track is flexible and custom-made, depending on the individual needs of the candidate.
 External candidates are not expected to be based in Leiden for the duration of their track.

 - A workplace at the International Institute of Air and Space Law;